-Many of our students, as well as a significant number of new entrants, continue into the Sixth Form, which Ofsted also judged to be 'outstanding' and where they make excellent progress.
+Many of our students, as well as a significant number of new entrants, continue into the Sixth Form, where they make excellent progress.
+In the 2014 inspection Ofsted judged the 6th form to be 'good'.
 Most students will choose to study four AS Level courses in Year 12, reducing to three A2 subjects in Year 13.
 The Extended Project qualification is also available.
 In addition to the wide and varied choice of option subjects, students are also encouraged to participate in the broad enrichment curriculum.
 They are attached to a tutor group and there is a full programme which includes preparation for entry to Higher Education.
 Whatever their future academic or career route, our students are supported and receive individual advice and counselling from a dedicated and experienced 6th Form tutor team.